Biography

 In March 2014 she moved her operations to New Orleans where she since permanently resides and works as a New Orleans Musician.

 In April 2015 she recorded Hand in Hand in the Hand of the Moon.
-An homage to Serge Vandercam (Copenhagen, Denmark, 1924 - Wavre, Belgium, March 10, 2005).
+An homage to an old friend of hers, Serge Vandercam (Copenhagen, Denmark, 1924 - Wavre, Belgium, March 10, 2005).
 A symphony inspired by paintings by Serge Vandercam and drums by Billie Davies (Brugge, Belgium, 1955).
 The painter influenced by the drummer and the drummer influenced by the painter over a period of three days of the full moon.
 A collaborative work, conceived in 1995 resulting 20 years later in a series of 8 paintings and a jazz symphony of 8 musical movements.
 The album was recorded at her studio on the west bank of the Mississippi river, just outside New Orleans, with Alex Blaine on tenor sax, Branden Lewis on trumpet, Evan Oberla on trombone, and Ed Strohsahl on upright bass.

 In November 2015 “BILLIE & The Bad Boyzzzz” Jazz Ensemble came to the stage with Evan Oberla on trombone, Branden Lewis on trumpet, Ari Kohn on reeds and Oliver Watkinson on upright bass.